 Hyundai at least provides slim rear door pockets and a narrow armrest in each rear door, but on a long journey you'll hear more complaints from your passengers than you would in rivals such as the Volkswagen T-Roc.
 Unlike the Renault Captur and Citroen C3 Aircross, you can't slide the back seats forward and back, which means less flexibility to prioritise passenger space or boot volume, a feature that family buyers appreciate.

 Speaking of volume, at 334 litres, the boot is below average for the class.
 Still, the opening is wide enough to make it easy to load bulky items, and when you fold down the split-folding seats they leave a flat loading bay.
 In this mode, the Kona can carry up to 1116 litres of stuff, but again this is less than you can fit into its rivals.

-Entry-level S models get fractionally more storage space under the boot floor (where the spare wheel goes on other trims) but even without it, the boot is dwarfed by other crossovers.
+Entry-level Kona S models get fractionally more storage space under the boot floor (where the spare wheel goes on other trims) but even without it, the boot is dwarfed by other small SUVs.
 It's big enough to take carry-on suitcases and shopping bags, but buyers who regularly need to carry larger items will struggle to fit them all.

 If you've got a tight driveway, note that the Hyundai Kona is 4165mm long, 1800mm wide and 1565mm high.

 Handling and ride quality: What is the Hyundai Kona like to drive?

 "It's a simple fact that taller cars tend to handle less fluently than lower ones.
 The physics involved mean a higher car usually rolls more in corners, requiring stiffer suspension to keep its body movements in check."